Health experts decry Trump's shunning of virus rules | Politics

 Tillis, who is in a tough reelection bid against Democrat Cal Cunningham, has been consistent about talking up face coverings as a key method to slow the spread of COVID-19.
 Tillis' campaign tweeted a picture of the first-term senator wearing a mask on the White House lawn on Thursday before Trump's speech.
 But other media outlets later showed images of the crowd during the speech and Tillis was seen not wearing his mask.

-“It was very hard to reconcile those images” with what is known about prevention and public health, said Dr. Howard Koh, a public health professor at Harvard and a former assistant secretary at the Department of Health and Human Services under President Barack Obama..
+"It was very hard to reconcile those images" with what is known about prevention and public health, said Dr Howard Koh, a public health professor at Harvard and a former assistant secretary at the Department of Health and Human Services under President Barack Obama.
+Koh said one mitigating factor was that Trump held the event outdoors.

+He said wearing facial coverings during outbreaks is expected behavior in some Asian societies and social distancing, wearing masks and avoiding large crowds are new social norms that can save lives in the United States as well.
+Koh said the same guidance applies to protests, but that moving around during demonstrations might help curb the spread of the virus.

 - READ MORE ON: